-The illustration major is dedicated to the ideal that an illustrator is first and foremost a knowledgeable and skilled artist/designer.
-To encourage the development of a creative imagination and a personal point of view, the curriculum promotes exploration in historic and contemporary illustration processes and practices.
+Our Illustration major’s renowned faculty encourage the development of a creative imagination and a personal style, while promoting the exploration of historic and contemporary illustration processes and practices.
 This approach prepares students for the challenging world of illustrative art and design.
 Professional business practices and presentation skills are emphasized to prepare students to enter professional careers.
-Read more about the major...

 Gabrielle Wharton’s summer internship of creating illustrations for the Smithsonian’s Ocean Initiative Department went, well, swimmingly.
 “Her first project was a sea lion illustration,” said Emily Frost, the Ocean Portal managing editor and Wharton’s supervisor.
 A sea lion had pulled a young girl into the water in Canada in May, and a researcher at the Smithsonian was studying the swimming dynamics of sea lions.
 Wharton, a senior illustration major, showed how sea lions, unlike other ocean...